 14 Day Tour – Namibia

 NamibiaA land of shifting sand and wild open spaces.
 Namibia is a photographers dream.
+Please click here to see when we are doing this tour again.
+Of course you can also choose your own dates.

 We head west on this adventure on our way to Namibia, past the largest man-made hole in the world.
 The Big Hole" was a diamond mine in Kimberly, Northern Cape.